rome/tools/crates/rome_analyze/CONTRIBUTING.md

 	The core team will help you out if you don't get the folder right.
 Using the incorrect folder won't break any code.
-2. the `Query` needs to have the `Semantic` type, because we want to have access to the semantic model.
+2. The `Query` needs to have the `Semantic` type, because we want to have access to the semantic model.
 `Query` tells the engine on which AST node we want to trigger the rule.
 3. The `State` type doesn't have to be used, so it can be considered optional, but it has be defined as `type State = ()`